Qabel/qabel.github.io/Qabel-Protocol-Drop.md

 Existing solutions like the flexible XMPP (e.g. Chrome Sync) are too extensive and too complex.
 An analysis of the communication would be made easier.

 From the outside the protocol is not distinguishable from normal HTTP traffic (browsing, download, webservices).
 A deep packet inspection would show the usage of the protocol itself and identify a dead drop server, but actual content analysis is not possible.

 The messages and direct meta data are encrypted.

 The content of the communication should not reach the outside.
 The between the clients exchanged messages are completely encrypted.
 Corresponding meta data like lists of recipients, encryption methods and parameter are opaque in the encrypted block.
 The server cannot make assumptions over the structure or even the content.
 A possible authentication of the sender is happening inside of the encrypted message.

-The details of the encryption lie with the clients.
+The details of the encryption lie within the clients.
 Here we assume a public key procedure, whose negotiation process is happening outside of the dead drop protocol.
 Hence the actual content of the messages is pure cypher text.
 The protocol cannot enforce this, in principle any message can be exchanged.
-This is the task a a higher protocol level.
+This is the task of a higher protocol level.

 The only meta data used by the server is the incoming time of a message and the used channel.
 This key is used for polling for new messages (as new-messages-since-date).